rootstrap/FlowForms/docs/pages/core/FlowForm.md

 As we can see there are 4 possible status codes for the form.
 Each one representing its current state :

- - `Incorrect : One of the form's fields is either incorrect or has a custom error code.`
+ - `INCORRECT` : One of the form's fields is either incorrect or has a custom error code.
- - `Unmodified : No fields were validated since form creation.`
+ - `UNMODIFIED` : No fields were validated since form creation.
- - `Incomplete : Some fields were validated but not all of them.`
+ - `INCOMPLETE` : Some fields were validated but not all of them.
- - `Correct : All fields in the form are correct.`
+ - `CORRECT` : All fields in the form are correct.

  By reacting to these status you can customize the form's behavior, however, it is not mandatory to react to all of them together.

+<p class="comment">As an example, in a sign-up form we can have a "register" button that only enables when the form's status code is CORRECT and disables on any other status.</p>

 ### Listen to its fields' status